OnlpLab/RVS/README.md

-# RVS: A Novel Dataset for Spatial Compositional Reasoning
+# RVS: A Novel Dataset for Spatial Allocentric Reasoning

 ## Data